 Can Ketamine Help My Road To Recovery From Fibromyalgia?

-Given the role that the nervous system plays in Fibromyalgia, Ketamine has been shown to be a potent relief agent for many of Fibromyalgia symptoms and specifically for the pain associated with it.
+Given the role that the nervous system plays in Fibromyalgia, Ketamine has been shown to be a potent relief agent for many of Fibromyalgia symptoms, specifically for the pain associated with it, and as a less invasive alternative to some treatments.

 Ketamine appears to reduce the central nervous system sensitization associated with the pain of Fibromyalgia.